ziqiqiiii/AWS_Cloud_Practitioner_Essential/Module 3/Global_Infrastructure.md

     - SDKs make it easier for you to use AWS services through an API designed for your programming language or platform.
     - SDKs enable you to use AWS services with your existing applications or create entirely new applications that will run on AWS.

+**AWS Management tools to provision AWS services**

+1. AWS Elastic Beanstalk
+    - User provide code and configuration settings
+    - Elastic Beanstalk deploys the resources to perfecm the following task:
+        - Adjust capacity
+        - Load Balancing
+        - Automatic Scaling
+        - Application health monitoring

+2. AWS CloudFormation
+    - User can treat the infrastructure aas code
+    - User can build an environment by writing lines of code instead of using the console to provision the resources individually